How should I care for my gear?

 Clean out any remaining debris from metal components by using compressed air to blow out dust, dirt and any other debris from their moving parts.

-How do I clean the velcro?
+How do I clean the hook and loop?

 What is best after the water or beach?